 We completely rewrote the extension using character-by-character parsing instead of regex:

 Then, the bigger win was eliminating database dependencies.
-We use
+We use gperf to generate a perfect hash function from Mozilla's Public Suffix List:

 This creates a collision-free hash function compiled directly into the extension binary.
 Now TLD lookups are O(1) memory operations instead of database queries: